thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 25 September 2022
+### Daily Rundown on Monday, 26 September 2022

-- The average temperature today is 15.08˚C;
+- The average temperature today is 13.02˚C;
-- With highs of 16.21˚C and lows of 5.16˚C.
+- With highs of 13.68˚C and lows of 9.78˚C.
-- You can expect overcast clouds for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->